 The material below is for informational purposes.
 TCLF does not own or maintain the park.
 Contact the DC Department of Parks and Recreation.

-Designed by architect Robert E. Cook, the broad concrete staircase has four different levels.
-It is widest at its low, southern terminus near Decatur Place, with narrow bands of steps that flank wider central steps.
-A shallow brick terrace transitions to the second tier of stairs, which are bordered by planting beds.
-At the top of these stairs, an oval-shaped basin and lion-head fountain reside on a more generous brick terrace.
-This space connects to the upper terrace and S Street with two graceful sets of stairs that curve around the fountain to meet at a broad brick terrace and balustrade.
+Designed by architect Robert E. Cook, the broad concrete staircase has four levels.
+It is widest at its low, southern terminus near Decatur Place, transitioning upwards towards a shallow brick terrace and a second tier of stairs bordered by planting beds.
+Twin balustrade-lined steps curve around an oval-shaped basin containing a lion-head fountain before connecting to a broad brick terrace on S Street.
 The entire area is lined with a mix of magnolias, eastern red cedars, oaks, and other flowering trees.

 Due to severe erosion and a car collision that destroyed the original stone balustrade and fountain, this unique public landscape was restored and rehabilitated in 1999.
 The steps are listed in the National Register of Historic Places as a contributing feature in the Sheridan-Kalorama Historic District, designated in 1989.